Knights Contract: Plot

 In a fantasy version of Medieval Germany, seven witches safeguard the world with the Anima Del Monde, a mystical power split into seven crystals.
 The alchemist Dr Faust, seeking the Anima Del Monde's power, creates a disease dubbed the "Black Death" and has the witches blamed for it.
 The ensuing witch hunts end in their execution, with the last of their number Gretchen cursing her executioner Heinrich with immortality; Heinrich had earlier expressed doubt as to the morality of his actions, but did not defy Faust's orders, with the immortality curse giving him a chance to atone for his actions.
 Faust failed to claim Gretchen's piece of the Anima Del Monde.

 A century later, the six executed witches−necromancer Straegelle, ice witch Trude, fire witch Holda, storm witch Trendule, the seeress Rapunzel, and their leader Vederinde−are resurrected by Faust as monsters driven by vengeance.
-Heinrich enters a town being attacked by Straeggele, whom a reborn Gretchen and her human apprentice Minukelsus are hunting.
+Heinrich enters a town being attacked by Straeggelle, whom a reborn Gretchen and her human apprentice Minukelsus are hunting.
 Gretchen persuades Heinrich to help kill Straegelle, afterwards forming a contract with him to be her sworn Knight.
 Gretchen seeks to both stop the other witches, and seal the Anima Del Monde on the Brocken on Walpurgis Night before Faust can steal her piece and achieve true immortality.
 In return for his help, Heinrich is promised the return of his mortality.

 On their journey to the Brocken, they defeat Trude, Holda, Trendule and Rapunzel.
 Rapunzel, later revealed to have retained her own will upon resurrection, took her own life to prevent Gretchen's soul from falling under Faust's spell.
 They also meet and fight Faust, who has used the Anima del Monde to extend his life and retain his youth.
 Reaching the Brocken, they are cornered by Vederinde, with Minukelsus sacrificing himself to save Heinrich and Gretchen.
 Faust faces them on the Brocken, using the Anima Del Monde to attack them.
 Defeated, he is betrayed and killed by Vederinde, who was feigning obedience to exact revenge on humanity and begin a new cycle of creation.
 Heinrich and Gretchen defeat Vederinde, and seal away the Anima Del Monde.
 During their journey Heinrich and Gretchen have grown close, and a final scene set in modern times shows the two still alive and protecting humanity from magical threats.